James M. Miller, PE, PhD

 Shirley Ampulski, MLS

 Masters in Library Science, University of Michigan (1990).
 Bachelor of Science in English and Psychology, Grand Valley State University (1987).
 Reference Librarian, Lansing Community College Library (1994-1996).
 Slide Cataloger, Art and Architecture Library, University of Michigan (1993).
 Serials Aquisitions Librarian, Eastern Michigan University Library (1992-1993).
 Cataloger, Library of Michigan (1990-1992).

 Special Expertise: Research all areas of product liability, product safety issues, accident statistics, and federal and local government standards and regulations.
 Summarize deposition testimony.

 Ryan A. Mamut, BSMath

-Ryan received his Bachelor of Science in Mathematics from Michigan State University in 2015.
+Ryan received his Bachelor of Science in Mathematics from Michigan State University (2015).
+While pursuing his Master of the Arts in Pure Mathematics, he works as a Graduate Assistant in Eastern Michigan University’s Mathematics Laboratory.
 He applies his uniquely developed skillset to efficient statistical analysis, high-level engineering research, and precise technical writing.